Lee-MSFT/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/trace-an-email-message/message-trace-modern-eac.md

 `X-MS-Exchange-CrossTenant-Network-Message-Id`

-For example, **09a31c59-8e1b-45bc-63e0-08d6eba0a07b** can be the value for Network Message ID attribute in these commands.
+In these commands, the value of Network Message ID parameter can be, for example, **09a31c59-8e1b-45bc-63e0-08d6eba0a07b**.

 **Example 2**:

-Exchange Online's cmdlets **Get-MessageTrace** and **Get-MessageTraceDetail** exchange message trace information with the help of a parameter named **-MessageTraceId**, a parameter corresponding to the **Network Message ID** parameter.

-This scenario is illustrated in the following command:

 `Get-MessageTrace -MessageTraceId 2bbad36aa4674c7ba82f4b307fff549f -SenderAddress john@contoso.com -StartDate 06/13/2022 -EndDate 06/15/2022 | Get-MessageTraceDetail`

+> [!NOTE]
+> The parameter **-MessageTraceId** is a parameter corresponding to the **Network Message ID** parameter.
+Hence, it's effectively an alternative and/or an equivalent to the **Network Message ID** parameter.

-In this command, the **Get-MessageTrace** cmdlet retrieves trace information for messages that have the Network Message ID value **2bbad36aa4674c7ba82f4b307fff549f** value and that are sent by john@contoso.com between June 13, 2022 and June 15, 2022.
-It then pipelines the retrieved trace information to the `Get-MessageTraceDetail` cmdlet.
+In the above example, the **Get-MessageTrace** cmdlet retrieves trace information for messages that have the Message Trace ID **2bbad36aa4674c7ba82f4b307fff549f** and that are sent by john@contoso.com between June 13, 2022, and June 15, 2022.
+This cmdlet then pipelines the retrieved trace information to the **Get-MessageTraceDetail** cmdlet.

 #### Direction